andersy005/beyond-matplotlib-tutorial-sea-2018/README.md

     python download_data.py

-(Small datasets come with the examples, but large ones like the  dataset have to be downloaded separately, which can take some time.)
+(A small dataset comes with the examples, but the large one has to be downloaded separately, which can take some time.)

 ## Step 5: Launch Jupyter Notebook